Michigan Parental Consent Law

 Obtaining a Judicial Bypass

-The Parental Consent Law gives you the right to go to court if you are unable to tell your parents about your pregnancy or your decision to have an abortion or if your parents have refused to give their permission for you to have an abortion.
-To obtain a Judicial Bypass you must first go to your county’s Juvenile Probate Court to fill out paperwork requesting a waiver of the requirement to receive your parent’s consent (in other words, you’re requesting the court’s permission for you to not involve your parents and to make your own decision independently).
-You can find your local Juvenile Probate Court by looking in the phone book white pages under “County Government” or by contacting our office or your closest Planned Parenthood.
+The Parental Consent Law gives you the right to go to court if you are unable to tell your parent about your decision to have an abortion or if your parent has refused to give their permission for you to have an abortion.
+To obtain a Judicial Bypass you must first go to your county’s Juvenile Probate Court to fill out paperwork requesting a waiver of the requirement to receive your parent’s consent (in other words, you’re requesting the court’s permission to make your own decision, without involving your parent).
+You can find your local Juvenile Probate Court by searching online, contacting our office, or contacting Planned Parenthood.

 Once you have completed the paperwork, an attorney will be assigned to you free of charge.
 If your attorney is not present when you file your paperwork, he or she must consult with you by phone within 48 hours of your request.
 Before you leave the court, a private hearing with the judge will be scheduled within 72 hours.
 All court costs are waived so you will not have to pay anything to the court for your hearing.

 The attorney assigned to you will meet you at the court on the day of the hearing.
-It is wise to present yourself well to the judge so you should consider wearing your “good” clothes, clothes that are clean and neat.
-Do not wear jeans, sweats; Do wear clothes you might wear to a job interview, or church/temple.
-When you meet with the judge be polite, speak clearly and respond honestly.
-The judge will ask you questions designed to help him or her decide whether you are mature enough and well enough informed to make your own decision or if it is in your best interest to make your own decision.
+It is wise to present yourself well to the judge so you should consider wearing your “good” clothes; clothes that are clean and neat.
+Do not wear jeans or sweats.
+Do wear clothes you might wear to a job interview, or church/temple.
+When you meet with the judge be polite, speak clearly, and respond honestly.
+The judge will ask you questions designed to help him or her decide whether you are mature enough and well enough informed to make your own decision, as well as if it is in your best interest to make your own decision.